wonechoi/wonechoi.github.io/_portfolio/2_project.markdown

 <div class="col three caption">
 	5 scenarios per a survey are picked from random pool, with soft drinks arranged in random orders as well.
 </div>
-	A respondent add soft drinks to the shopping cart within a limit instructed in each questions.<br>
+	A respondent add soft drinks to the shopping cart within a limit instructed in each questions.
 	Inserting the data considers the order in which a respondent put them into the cart.
 <br><br><br>